isovector/draconian-results/pho.md

     facility
 -   Outdoor gatherings may include family and friends

-You do not need to schedule an appointment to visit residents in long-term care or seniors\' assisted living facilities.
-There is no limit to the number of visitors for each resident.

 ### Protecting long-term care residents

 All visitors must show proof of full vaccination before visiting a